DreamOfTheRedChamber/system-design-interviews/loadBalancing.md

 	- Cons:
 		- Low customization options

-## Typical architecture
+## Typical architecture and metrics
-* Use DNS load balancing at geographical level.
+* Geo level - Use DNS load balancing.
-* Use hardware load balancing such as F5 among cluster level.
+* Cluster level - hardware load balancing such as F5 among cluster level (a single device supports 2000K - 8000K QPS)
+* Within a cluster
+	* (Optional) LVS - A single server could support 800K QPS.
+No need to introduce if QPS is lower than 100K.
-* Use Nginx load balancing within a single cluster.
+	* Nginx - A single server could support roughly 50K QPS
-* There is a flow chart [Caption in Chinese to be translated](./images/loadBalancing-IpBased.png)
+* There is a flow chart [Caption in Chinese to be translated](./images/loadBalancing-typicalArchitecture.png)

 # Deep Dive into Microservices Load Balancing
 ## How to detect failure